DS-100/sp23/resources.md

 + We've assembled some [SQL Review Slides](https://docs.google.com/presentation/d/1mLVkQxah9asdKhnTNpcUSYBOuKGSWE_d3MJ5nYuTw9U/edit?usp=sharing) to help you brush up on SQL.
 + We've also compiled a list of SQL practice problems, which can be found [here](assets/other/sqlReview.pdf), along with their [solutions](assets/other/sqlReviewSol.pdf).
 + This [SQL Cheat Sheet](https://websitesetup.org/sql-cheat-sheet/) is an awesome resource that was created by Luke Harrison, a former Data 100 student.

-#### Probability
-+ We've compiled a few practice probability problems that we believe may help in understanding the ideas covered in the course.
-They can be found [here](assets/other/prob_practice.pdf), along with their [solutions](assets/other/prob_practice_solutions.pdf).
-+ We'd also like to point you to the [textbook for Data C88S](http://stat88.org/textbook/content/intro.html), an introductory probability course geared towards data science students at Berkeley.

 #### Regex
 + [Regex101.com](https://regex101.com).
 Remember to select the Python flavour of Regex!